maikerumine/mobs_badplayer/README.txt

 Bad Player MOD by Maikerumine

 Adds 30 "players" to your world that all have unique attributes, strengths, and rewards.
 Quite fun!
+Added weapons in hand so you can see your potential reward, as well as random items that might help you fight better.
+There are some easy going NPC that will not attack you unless they are attacked.
+They help iwith fighting monsters.

 Borrowed simpleskins for textures and the player model for player object.
 Used a modified version of Mobs Redo code both api and init files, the mobs now wont get stuck and actually chase you now.